With a raging popularity of Social Media and Digital Advertising, the best ways for salons to win clients is ever evolving.

 One of the best free ways is Facebook Live Streaming.

-When someone you follow is live on Facebook do you receive a little red notification, or their stream towards the top of your news feed?
+When someone you follow is live on Facebook do you receive a little red notification, or their stream is at the top of your news feed?

 Facebook Live is an excellent way to get instant attention.
 So create an engaging live vid and draw eyes your business!